 d.
 English Reading & Comprehension - 4 years

-- Results of Test of Essential Academic Skills (TEAS) - a score of 70 percent or above in program rank area, and a composite in the 70th percentile preferred.
+- Results of the Test of Essential Academic Skills (TEAS) - a score in the 70th percentile or above in all areas is preferred.

 - Official transcripts of all previous college courses where applicable, regardless of length of attendance.

-- Two professional references, i.e., teacher, guidance counselor, employer, on the form provided by the school.
+- Two professional references, i.e., teacher, guidance counselor, employer, to be submitted on the form provided by the School.

 - Evaluation of educational transcripts by World Education Services for students educated in a foreign country.